xsy1999/PyArc/README.md

 A tutorial notebook will be added later.
 The basic steps are summarized below:

 0. Perform a first-principles calculation of the target superconductor system.
-The transmatrix values (Transmatrix file) can be obtain with setting the parameter 'LOPTICS = True' based on a inplemented VASP version.
-A good explanation of its methodology can be found in this [Recombination in Semiconductors](https://doi.org/10.1017/CBO9780511470769).
-A high quality calculation with enough k sampling points in Brillouin Zone when start electronic self-consistency steps is necessary as input for the radiative recombination coefficients since too coarse original k-grid sampling in Brillouin zone will introduce some deviations.
+The transmatrix values (Transmatrix file) can be obtain with setting the parameter 'LOPTICS = True' using a modified VASP version.
+A good explanation of its methodology can be found in this book [Recombination in Semiconductors](https://doi.org/10.1017/CBO9780511470769).
+A high quality calculation with enough k sampling points in Brillouin Zone when start electronic self-consistency steps is necessary for the radiative recombination coefficients since too coarse original k-grid sampling in Brillouin zone will introduce some deviations.
 1. Calculate a denser k-grid of both eigenvalues and transmatrix values by the interpolation method offered in our code.
 This is facilitated using the `Interp_main.py` function.
-Through setting relevant parameters like the magnification times or valence bands and conduction bands, the interpolated eigenvalues and transmatrix values will be output as `Eigen_geninterp.dat` and `matrix_fine.dat` file respectively.
+Through setting relevant parameters like the magnification factor or valence bands and conduction bands, the interpolated eigenvalues and transmatrix values will be obtained as `Eigen_geninterp.dat` and `matrix_fine.dat` file respectively.
  The way to excute `Interp_main.py` function can be
  ```
  $python Interp_main.py -VB [32, 33, 34, 35, 36] -CB [37, 38, 39, 40, 41] -m [10, 10, 10]
  ```
 2. Calculate the absorption coefficients and radiative recombination coefficients.
 This is facilitated by the `Coefficients_main.py` function.
-Also, for both two coefficients calculation, a serious of parameters should be delivered to the function according to demands like
+Also, for both two coefficients calculations, a series of parameters should be delivered to the function according to demands as below.
+Then files like `Absorption-GaAs.dat` or `Radiative-GaAs_trail.dat` will be generated to store those results.
  ```
  $python Coefficients_main.py -A True -R True -VB [32, 33, 34, 35, 36] -CB [37, 38, 39, 40, 41] -E [1, 300, 3] # absorption coefficients
  $python Coefficients_main.py -R True -VB [34, 35, 36] -CB [37, 38, 39] -u 1.58 -V 180 -S false -T [100, 200, 300] # radiative recombinaiton coefficients